Friday, February 3, 2023

 I spent a year of spare time asking and answering questions on Role Playing Games Stack Exchange.

 You can filter for my most upvoted questions and answers on the site.
-But the most upvoted ones are not the intersting ones.
+But the most upvoted ones are not the most interesting ones.
 This has several reasons.

 Questions

 I found asking questions on SE difficult.
-The policies and active members limit what questions should be allowed, mainly questions about concrete problems you encounter in play, or simple rules questions.
-Everything else can easily get downvoted or closed, which means nobody can answer them.
-I believe this is primarily out of concern that the site would devolve into a low quality discussion forum experience.
-So the questions I found most interesting rarely did survive.
+A few active members use their interpretation of the site policies to limit what questions should be allowed, mainly questions about concrete social problems you encounter in play, or simple rules questions that can have a "right" answer.
+Everything else can easily get downvoted or closed, and once closed, nobody can answer them.
+I believe this is primarily out of concern that the site would devolve into a low quality discussion forum experience otherwise.
+So the questions I found most interesting often did not survive.

-Sometimes someone would claim I had a "X-Y problem", asking the wrong question for my problem.
-While this can be well-meaning, I felt it was patronizing to insist I did not know what question I was interested in, even after I confirmed I did indeed want to ask that question, not another one they wanted to rather answer.
+Sometimes someone would claim I had a "X-Y problem", and did not understand my problem.
+While this can be well-meaning, I felt it was horribly patronizing to insist I did not know what question I was interested in, even after I confirmed I did indeed want to ask that question, not another one they wanted to rather answer, or felt more able to.

 Shutting down questions is easy, all it needs are five votes.
 You can pick your reason from "opinion-based", "off-topic", "needs focus" or "duplicate", and it is very hard to formulate a question that cannot be argued to run afoul one of the them if someone puts their mind to it.
 Even if it does not, that does not stop people from voting to close.
-Duplicate is maybe the one that has the most criteria, but there still fights if questions are duplicates or not.
-In a way duplicates are the most problematic, as anyone with a gold badge for the game in question can single-handedly close questions as duplicates.
-Even if the question later gets re-opened, that marks it as "not well-received" for badge achievement, and there is little you can do to avoid that other than hoping your question met with indifference or approval.
+Duplicate is maybe the most problematic, as anyone with a gold badge for the game in question can single-handedly close questions as duplicates.
+Even if the question later gets re-opened, that marks it as "not well-received" for badge achievement.

 I found that questions about the history of the game, worked to avoid closure.
 They often were intially greeted with downvotes as "mere curiosity" questions, but in the end most had high positive scores from the wider community.
 Questions about social issues in our game (mostly DM management) were generally well received.
 And question on how to interpret certain game features like spells or optimization questions about feats, but of course, I could have answered those myself.